choria-legacy/stream-replicator/README.md

 The examples below will show a top level `tls` key, you can also put it at a individual topic level if needed.

+Here we show a root level `tls` key, but you can also add per topic configuration in case you have different CA's on each end.
+Additionally topics support keys `disable_target_tls` and `disable_source_tls` to selectively allow plain text connections on only one side of the topic bridge.

 ### Puppet Compatible

 If you are a Puppet user you might want to re-use the Puppet CA, a sample SSL configuration can be seen here: